Lincxx/azure-observe-icmp-traffic/README.md

 ![step8](https://github.com/user-attachments/assets/c7e73f0a-4f40-4747-93f5-677a2baaacb5)

-**Now that we have it, open up a command window in the Windows VM and type in the following 'ping 10.0.0.x' where x is the correct number and do not include the single quote**
+**Now that we have it, open up a command window in the Windows VM and type in the following 'ping 10.0.0.x -t' where x is the correct number and do not include the single quote**
 **As you can see we are capturing the ICMP traffic**
 ![step10](https://github.com/user-attachments/assets/ae109dfa-573f-4213-b7b0-b83d143f2b59)